 Tooth-Colored Fillings in Aurora, CO

-The old gray metal fillings—called amalgams—dentists used to use are a thing of the past.
+The old gray metal fillings—called amalgams—dentists used to use were effective but not very esthetic.
+The good news is that now they are a thing of the past.
 These unattractive dark-colored fillings have been replaced with tooth-colored fillings.
 Unlike amalgams, which were very noticeable on a white tooth, tooth-colored fillings are virtually undetectable.

-Tooth-colored fillings, also called composite fillings, have continued to improve to the point that not only are they made of materials that can match the color of your tooth but they offer excellent durability and resistance to fracture as well.
+Tooth-colored fillings, also called composite fillings, are now available to match the color of your tooth.
+In addition to their esthetic appeal, they also offer durability and resistance to fracture.

 How to Care for Composite Fillings

-Sometimes patients experience tooth sensitivity after the filling is placed.
-This is perfectly normal and will almost always resolve itself within a week or so.
-Meanwhile, just avoid anything that is causing the sensitivity.
-You can also try one of the desensitizing toothpastes on the market, available at most drug stores.
+Sometimes patients experience tooth sensitivity after the composite filling procedure.
+This is not uncommon and in almost all cases resolves on its own after a couple of weeks.
+In the meantime, you can also try one of the desensitizing toothpastes on the market, available at most drug stores.

 If you are still feeling the sensitivity after a couple of weeks, be sure to give us a call.